Pilot: Tractor beam? What's that?

-- Tractor beams and ways to get out of them appear regularly in the Star Wars Expanded Universe.
+- Star Wars Legends: Tractor beams and ways to get out of them appear regularly.

 - In The Thrawn Trilogy, Luke got out of one by dropping a hastily reprogrammed proton torpedo, letting it get drawn up by the tractor beam to destroy its projector, and doing something unorthodox with his engines at the same time.
 Later in the trilogy he's caught again and escapes by making an empty freighter explode into a cloud of highly reflective particles, breaking the lock despite the operator's best efforts.
 Thrawn did not kill that operator, instead recognizing that he made a novel effort and tasking him with figuring out an effective counter.
 And evidently he did; the trick doesn't work in the Hand of Thrawn duology.

 - The X-Wing Series makes it clear that if a ship tractors something with a larger mass, the ship is pulled towards that mass instead of the other way around.
 In Wraith Squadron, Wedge uses this to move a ship without giving off drive emissions.
 In a simulation in Isard's Revenge, Corran tractors a space station, using it to make an even tighter turn than the TIE Defender he's flying is normally capable of.